ironcev/public-talks/README.md

  | May 30th | [Super-powers and the Compiler](SuperPowersAndTheCompiler) | [Microsoft Developer User Group Rijeka](https://www.meetup.com/Microsoft-Developer-User-Group-Rijeka/events/239938651/) | Rijeka, Croatia |

 ## License
-The code snippets and examples are neither licensed nor copyrighted.
-You can do whatever you want with them as long as you don't say you created them yourself ;-) In case of (re)use, providing a link to this GitHub repository would be highly appreciated, but it's not mandatory.
+Code snippets and sample projects used in the talks are neither licensed nor copyrighted.
+You can do whatever you want with them as long as you don't say you've created them yourself ;-) In case of (re)use, providing a link to this GitHub repository would be highly appreciated, but it's not mandatory.

 <p align="center">
     <a href="http://mimiandeunice.com/"><img src="without-copyright-law.png" alt="Mimi & Eunice - Without Copyright Law?" style="max-width:100%;"></a>